annna7/evolution-simulator/README.md

 # Evolution Simulator

-As each epoch ends, observe the evolution of a wide variety of species as they struggle to live and consume as much food as they can.
+As each epoch ends, observe the evolution of a wide variety of species as they struggle to live on and consume as much food as they can.

 ### Rules